-Subject to the SEBI Regulations and the asset allocation pattern mention above, the Scheme may invest in various types of instruments including, but not limited to, any of the following:
+Subject to the SEBI Regulations and the asset allocation pattern mention above, the Scheme may invest in various types of instruments including, but not limited to, any of the following: (a) Equity and Equity related instruments of companies / corporations

-- (a) Equity and Equity related instruments of companies / corporations - (b) Securities issued, guaranteed or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and
+- (a) Equity and Equity related instruments of companies / corporations - (b) Securities issued, guaranteed or supported by the Central Government or any state government (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills) - (c) Securities issued by any government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government - (d) Non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Mibor-linked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time

-- treasury bills) - (c) Securities issued by any government agencies, quasi-government or statutory bodies, Public Sector Undertakings, which may or may not be guaranteed or supported by the Central Government or any state government - (d) Non-convertible securities as well as non-convertible portion of convertible securities, such as debentures, coupon bearing bonds, zero coupon bonds, deep discount bonds, Miborlinked or other floating rate instruments, premium notes and other debt securities or obligations of public sector undertakings, banks, financial institutions, corporations, companies and other bodies corporate as may be permitted by SEBI / RBI from time to time - (e) Domestic securitised debt, pass through obligations, various types of securitisation issuances such as Asset Backed Securitisation, Mortgage Backed Securitisation and so on as may be permitted by SEBI from time to time. - (f) Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, TREPS, Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (g) Derivatives - (h) Deposits with banks and other bodies corporate as may be permitted by SEBI from time to time - (i) Units issued by REITs and InVTs - (j) Repo transactions in Corporate Debt Securities - (k) ADRs / GDRs issued by Indian / foreign companies and foreign Securities - (l) Any other debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI / RBI from time to time.
+- (e) Domestic securitised debt, pass through obligations, various types of securitisation issuances such as Asset Backed Securitisation, Mortgage Backed Securitisation and so on as may be permitted by SEBI from time to time. - (f) Commercial Paper (CP), Certificate of Deposits (CD), Bills Rediscounting, Tri-Party Repo (TREPS), Repo, Reverse Repo, Treasury Bills and other Money Market Instruments as may be permitted by SEBI / RBI from time to time. - (g) Derivatives - (h) Deposits with banks and other bodies corporate as may be permitted by SEBI from time to time - (i) Repo transactions in Corporate Debt Securities - (j) ADRs / GDRs issued by Indian / foreign companies and foreign Securities - (k) Other schemes managed by the AMC or in the schemes of any other mutual funds - Any other debt and money market instruments that may be available or evolve with the development of the securities markets and as may be permitted by SEBI / RBI from time to time.

-The securities mentioned above could be listed, unlisted, publicly offered, privately placed, secured, unsecured, rated or unrated and of varying maturity.
+The securities mentioned above could be listed, unlisted, publicly offered, privately placed, secured, unsecured, rated or unrated.
 The securities may be acquired through public offerings (IPOs), secondary market operations, private placement, rights offers or negotiated deals.
 The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.